-Meetings will resume after April 1 for parents or guardians of Juniors who have not already had a Junior Parent Conference in January.
+If Parents or Guardians of Juniors have not already had a Junior Parent Conference in January, meetings will resume after March 25th.
 Please call the Guidance Office to set up an appointment for an individual meeting with your child and his or her counselor to discuss post high school planning.
 Visit the LHS or WPHS Guidance webpage to review the January/February Counseling Newsletter for clarification on what the Junior Parent Conference is all about.
-Note: Conference appointments will conclude on May 31st.
+Note: Conference appointments will conclude on May 21st.

 Through the Guidance Department’s College/Career Center you will find helpful information regarding your future plans.
 The following resources are available to you:

 - COLLEGE GUIDEBOOKS are a good source of insider information when researching colleges.
 The Fisk, Princeton, Barron’s, Rugg’s, and many other excellent guides are available in guidance for student use.

 - INTERNET sites offer a wealth of information about college and careers.
 A number of excellent sites can be accessed through the LCSD Guidance web page.
 A list of internet sites is also available in the guidance office.
 Computers are available for student use in the guidance office.

 - CAREERS - Web-based career and personality inventories are available through the guidance web page and also through your Naviance account.
 The Occupational Outlook Handbook offers career information on a wide variety of occupations.
 Visit the website Occupational Outlook Handbook or look at careers related to your strengths, skills, and talents at Career Zone .

 - MONTHLY NEWSLETTERS - This newsletter is a preview of the notices that will be distributed in Social Studies classes during your senior year.
 The notices provide information about applying to college, scholarships, open houses, financial aid, etc. Please take the time to read them.
 The newsletters are also posted on the LHS/WPHS Guidance web page.